Coping With Holiday Depression: Keeping the JOY in Christmas

 Expecting Perfection When Presenting Gifts

 Here’s where the struggle gets real, y’all!
-Mama always says ‘Presentation Is Half The Gift so I always fuss majorly with the actual gift presentation.
+Mama always says ‘Presentation Is Half The Gift so I agonize over with the actual gift presentation.
 Enough to make RancherMan pull his hair out each & every year!

 I worry about how to ‘package’ the our homemade gifts to give them the most ‘pop’.
 Then it takes days (and a HUGE mess) to just to complete a few gift baskets.
 And that’s AFTER all the gift items had been handmade!